OpenTranslationBible/open-bible/en-GB/38.Zechariah/md/zechariah-06.md

 ## Zechariah 6:9

-Then the word of the Lord came to me, saying:
+The word of the Lord then came to me, saying:

 ## Zechariah 6:10